havarpan/neoprechac/README.md

   - sync in the remaining cases:
     - under construction
     - the case with four jugglers & period two implemented
-    - no link displayed otherwise.
+    - otherwise no link displayed (yet).

 Thanks to Miika Toukola for help!